FAITH.

 Charlotte, John’s mother

-We need a better story to live within than the placeless, functional, nihilistic materialism that has accompanied modernity.
+We need a better story to live within than the placeless, functional, nihilistic materialism of high modernity.

-One that recognises sense of place, tradition, beauty, ritual, virtue and mythos as higher sources of identity, purpose and wisdom.
+An answer that recognise sense of place, tradition, beauty, ritual and mythos as higher sources of identity, purpose and wisdom.

-Everywhere I go I see a locally concerned, immaterial and meaningful way of engaging with the world trying, messily, to breakthrough.
+Everywhere I go I see more mythic, meaningful ways of engaging with the world trying, messily, to breakthrough our hyper rational norms.

-This is my contribution to that transition: joining contemporary dots and mining ancient stories for guidance in a world in flux.
+My personal writing and work is my small contribution to this transition in an attempt to join contemporary dots, mine ancient stories for guidance and navigate a world in flux.

 John Featherby